Tempera Vs Acrylic Paint – What Is the Difference

 Step 1: Find Colors at Your Place

-The main ingredient is colors which you have to find in your kitchen or in your makeup vanity box.
+The main ingredient is colors which you have to find in your kitchen or your makeup vanity box.
 From your kitchen, you can use spices like turmeric and paprika, and you can also use your blush and eyeshadow pallet for pigments.
-Colorful chalk can also use as a pigment.
+Colorful chalk can also be used as a pigment.

 Step 2: The texture of the pigment you need